 There are almost 51 sheets in my sample workbook.
 Now if I give you this task to create a master file how long time will it take?
 Probably it will take almost 1 hour, right?
-And at the time it will be very tedious to do this as you need to create a new sheet and copy and paste the records in new sheet for one by one.
+And at the time it will be very tedious to do this as you need to create a new sheet and copy and paste the records in a new sheet for one by one.

-But at the same time, a small piece of VBA code as in below picture will give you immense benefit.
+But at the same time, a small piece of VBA code as in the below picture will give you immense benefit.
 For that, you don’t need to know how to write the VBA code.
 But you need to know where to place the VBA code and how to run VBA code.

-- Press F5 to run the code.
+- Step 4: Press F5 to run the code.

 Sub Combine() Dim J As Integer On Error Resume Next Sheets(1).Select Worksheets.Add Sheets(1).Name = "Combined" Sheets(2).Activate Range("A1").EntireRow.Select Selection.Copy Destination:=Sheets(1).Range("A1") For J = 2 To Sheets.Count Sheets(J).Activate Range("A1").Select Selection.CurrentRegion.Select Selection.Offset(1, 0).Resize(Selection.Rows.Count - 1).Select Selection.Copy Destination:=Sheets(1).Range("A65536").End(xlUp)(2) Next End Sub

-After running the code, you will see a new called “Combined” has been created and all the data from the other sheet is now merged into the combined sheet.
+After running the code, you will see a new called “Combined” that has been created and all the data from the other sheet is now merged into the combined sheet.
 And you combine sheet will look like below

 In the very next topic, we will cover how to merge excel files from the closed workbook.